 Born on a lettuce farm in rural New South Wales, Australian-British mezzo soprano Helen Sherman trained at the Sydney Conservatorium of Music and The Royal Northern College of Music (RNCM); she was the first person to receive the International Artists Diploma in Opera from the RNCM.

-Helen has represented Australia at BBC Cardiff Singer of the World competition and at the Francisco Viñas International Singing Competition and sang in the opening ceremony of the Tour de France, ‘Le Grand Depart’.
-She was nominated for a Helpmann Award (best female performer in an opera) for her portrayal of Poppea, L’incoronazione di Poppea, for Pinchgut Opera and was a prize winner at the prestigious Wigmore Hall International Song Competition.
+Helen has represented Australia at the BBC Cardiff Singer of the World competition and at the Francisco Viñas International Singing Competition; she also sang in the opening ceremony of the Tour de France, Le Grand Depart.
+She was nominated for a Helpmann Award (best female performer in an opera) for her portrayal of Poppea in L’incoronazione di Poppea for Pinchgut Opera and was a prize winner at the Wigmore Hall International Song Competition.
 Helen is an alumnus of the Young Classical Artists Trust and The Samiling Instituit for Young Artists.

 Recent appearances include Flora in La traviata (Royal Opera House, Covent Garden), Octavian in Der Rosenkavalier and Cherubino in Le nozze di Figaro (Opera North), Tamiri in Farnace (Pinchgut Opera), Dorabella in Così fan tutte (Teatru Manoel, Malta), the title roles in Carmen (State Opera South Australia) and Giulio Cesare (Bury Court Opera) and Donna Elvira in Don Giovanni and Sesto in La clemenza di Tito (Classical Opera Company and The Mozartists).